Your family health history

 If you or your partner is adopted, you may not know much about your birth family’s health history.
 This is OK.
 Start collecting your own medical information and add what you do know about your birth family.

-How do you find information on family members who are no longer living?
+How do you find health information about family members who have died?

 How can you use your family health history?